bioidiap/bob.bio.vein/doc/baselines.rst

 This command line selects and runs the following implementations for the
 toolchain:

-* Database: Use the base Bob API for the VERA database implementation, protocol variant ``NOM`` which corresponds to the ``Full`` evaluation protocol described in [TVM14]_
-* Preprocessor: Simple finger cropping, with no extra post-processing, as defined in [LLP09]_
-* Feature extractor: Repeated line tracking, as explained in [MNM04]_
-* Matching algorithm: "Miura" matching, as explained on the same paper
-* Subdirectory: This is the subdirectory in which the scores and intermediate results of this baseline will be stored.
+* :ref:`bob.bio.vein.resources.database.verafinger`
+* :ref:`bob.bio.vein.resources.recognition.rlt`

 As the tool runs, you'll see printouts that show how it advances through preprocessing, feature extraction and matching.
-In a 4-core machine and using 4 parallel tasks, it takes around 2 hours to process this baseline with the current code implementation.
+In a 4-core machine and using 4 parallel tasks, it takes around 4 hours to process this baseline with the current code implementation.

-To complete the evaluation, run the commands bellow, that will output the equal error rate (EER) and plot the detector error trade-off (DET) curve with the
+To complete the evaluation, run the command bellow, that will output the equal error rate (EER) and plot the detector error trade-off (DET) curve with the
 performance:

 .. code-block:: sh

-   $ ./bin/bob_eval_threshold.py  --scores <path-to>/verafinger/rlt/NOM/nonorm/scores-dev --criterium=eer
+   $ ./bin/bob_eval_threshold.py  --scores <path-to>/verafinger/rlt/Nom/nonorm/scores-dev --criterium=eer
-   ('Threshold:', 0.320748535)
+   ('Threshold:', 0.32045327)
-   FAR : 26.478% (12757/48180)
+   FAR : 26.362% (12701/48180)
    FRR : 26.364% (58/220)
-   HTER: 26.421%
+   HTER: 26.363%

 Maximum Curvature with Miura Matching
 =====================================

-You can find the description of this method on the paper from Miura *et al.*
-[MNM05]_.
+Detailed description at :ref:`bob.bio.vein.resources.recognition.mc`.

-To run the baseline on the `VERA fingervein`_ database, using the ``NOM`` protocol like above, do the following:
+To run the baseline on the `VERA fingervein`_ database, using the ``Nom`` protocol like above, do the following:

 .. code-block:: sh

-   $ ./bin/verify.py --database=verafinger --protocol=NOM --preprocessor=nopp --extractor=maximumcurvature --algorithm=match-mc --sub-directory="mc" --verbose --verbose
+   $ ./bin/verify.py verafinger mc -vv

-This command line selects and runs the following implementations for the toolchain, with comparison to the previous baseline:
+This command line selects and runs the following implementations for the

-* Feature extractor: Maximum Curvature, as explained in [MNM05]_
+toolchain:

+* :ref:`bob.bio.vein.resources.database.verafinger`
+* :ref:`bob.bio.vein.resources.recognition.mc`

 In a 4-core machine and using 4 parallel tasks, it takes around 1 hour and 40 minutes to process this baseline with the current code implementation.
 Results we obtained:

 .. code-block:: sh

-   $ ./bin/bob_eval_threshold.py  --scores <path-to>/verafinger/mc/NOM/nonorm/scores-dev --criterium=eer
+   $ ./bin/bob_eval_threshold.py  --scores <path-to>/verafinger/mc/Nom/nonorm/scores-dev --criterium=eer
    ('Threshold:', 0.078274325)
    FAR : 3.182% (1533/48180)
    FRR : 3.182% (7/220)